FAQ: All Your Dog Trainer Questions Answered!

 We understand life happens and will do our best to accommodate any changes or cancellations.
 However, please read over contract and invoice for expiration dates, nonrefundable deposits, and cancellation fees.
 Here is a brief overview.

 Full payment is due when booking begins in order to hold your dates.
+There are payment plan options.

 To reschedule future sessions please notify us ASAP so we can see if we have any openings in our schedule.
 We do book up far in advance so please try your hardest to stick with your original schedule of sessions.

 Program cancellations must be done prior to the week before training commencement to receive a refund in full or a percentge depening on when you cancel.
-If the balance has been paid, it can be used towards a reschedule of the program within 6 months or at the earliest convenience of RDT.

 All programs must be completed within 6 months of 1st session.